michalporeba/sharing/not-so-sql/README.md

 and a lot of relational database engines support document types or use techniques pioneered by NoSQL giants.
 The gap between the data models is getting smaller.

-Let's see what is possible with JSON and XML documents in SQL Server and how well it performs.
-(expand why and who should be attending and what they will learn ie expand the last sentence)
+Whether you are a developer who just wants to store JSON objects without worrying about schemas and constraints, or perhaps a database administrator frustrated by developers putting big blobs of text ignoring all the relational wisdom, join me and let's explore what is possible with JSON and XML documents in SQL Server.

 ## Who is this for

-DBAs who want to expand their skillset
+DBAs who want to expand their skillset and learn how to work with document types.
-Developers who work with SQL Server
+Developers who work with SQL Server but mostly with JSON or XML structures.

 ## Why should you attend

 ## History